Sick and sleep

 "Sick" and "babies" are a duo nobody likes, but the reality is babies are kind of little magnets to anything that makes them feel under the weather.
-Whether you have a baby who was not a great sleeper to begin with or one who was on the path to becoming a great sleeper, getting sick can disrupt their sleep.
-In these situations, it's important to prioritise their health and well-being.

-Sometimes they'll sleep more
+Sometimes, they'll sleep more

 Keep bedtime routine consistent